top of page

 8. Measure website Performance and suggest technical improvements

-Users getting frustrated is only half of the problem – since Google takes into account a website’s speed when ranking pages, that means that slower speeds result in a lower overall ranking.
+A website’s performance is a key indicator of the overall health of the site.
+Slow websites don’t get much traffic, have difficulty retaining users, and they lead to abnormally large bounces and exit rates.
+Users getting frustrated is only half of the problem - since Google takes into account a website’s speed when ranking pages, that means that slower speeds result in a lower overall ranking.

 tech improvements

 Making sure the user has a good experience means ensuring the website loads quickly, images are compressed and lazy loaded wherever possible, CSS and Javascript files are minified, and any unnecessary scripts/plugins are removed.
+These minor speed optimizations can quickly add up and result in better load times, improved rankings, and improved retention site-wide.

 9. Spot any possible issues with Content to improve message clarity

-This means reviewing all of the text, headings, subheadings, microcopy, and body text – while we may not go in to read every individual blog post, we make sure to utilize any relevant analytics data to identify low performing landing pages and posts that should be converting at a much higher rate.
+After the UX and Visual Design reviews are done we’re ready to start reviewing the content on the site.
+This means reviewing all of the text, headings, subheadings, microcopy, and body text - while we may not go in to read every individual blog post, we make sure to utilize any relevant analytics data to identify low performing landing pages and posts that should be converting at a much higher rate.

 technical improvements